lppedd/mini-result/README.md

 However, unlike these libraries, **mini-result** intentionally focuses on minimalism.
-Rather than looking for features, tree-shakability or performance, it aims to provide a tiny and easy-to-understand `Result` type with just the essentials needed for practical error handling.
+Rather than looking for features, tree-shakability or performance, it aims to provide a tiny and easy-to-understand `Result` type with just the essentials needed for practical error handling, which also includes **async** support.

+The minified package currently sits at around `0.5 kB`, and no further API additions are planned.

 ## Installation